The Data Matrix Code (DMC) in Industry 4.0 and 5.0 – The technical industry is undergoing profound change – Image: Xpert.Digital

 Advantages of the GS1 Data Matrix Code in the supply chain

-Industry 5.0: Synergy between people and machines
+Industry 5.0: Synergy between humans and machines

-Predictive maintenance through integration of sensor data
+Predictive maintenance through the integration of sensor data

 Importance for large and small companies